ChallengeLeviNine/challengeLeviNine/README.md

 http://127.0.0.1:5000/stats/player/Luyanda%20Yohance
 http://127.0.0.1:5000/stats/player/Haji%20Nabulung
 http://127.0.0.1:5000/stats/player/Sifiso%20Abdalla
-http://127.0.0.1:5000/stats/player/Try%20This //this will open error page, player with name Try This doesn't exist!
+http://127.0.0.1:5000/stats/player/Try%20This *(this will open error page, player with name Try This doesn't exist!)*

 __Customization__
 You can modifiy the CSV file ('L9HomeworkChallengePlayersInput.csv') with your own data.